PKUHPC/scow-sync/README.md

 ### config

 You can edit the `config.py` to configure the default path.

+Edit the `SHEBANG_PATH` to use the interpreter that you want.
+If you update the `SHEBANG_PATH`, you must execute the `sudo bash install.sh update` to update the shebang of scow-sync, scow-sync-query, scow-sync-start, scow-sync-terminate.

-But you will better edit the `SCOWSYNC_PATH` with `~/` that each user will have his own directory.
+You would better edit the `SCOWSYNC_PATH` with `~/` that each user will have his own directory.

 ### start